blablacar/istio-redirector/README.md

 ## 🔧 Pull Request Steps

-Istio redirector is open source, if you think your idea can be integrated directly in istio-redirector, please create an issue or a pull request.
+istio-redirector is open source, if you think your idea can be integrated directly in istio-redirector, please create an issue or a pull request.

 ### Pull Request